 Think about all the calls you might miss during off-hours, when your receptionist is at lunch, or even when they’re on the phone with someone else.
 That’s a lot of potential customers that you may be missing.

 All small businesses are different, and each one has its own unique needs and budget considerations.
-As a result, there isn’t one right answer for every business, but in our experience, many small business owners benefit greatly in cost savings and profit gains when working with call answering services.
+As a result, there isn’t one right answer for every business, but in our experience, many small business owners benefit greatly in cost savings and profit gains when working with call answering services (especially an answering service designed for small businesses).

 Keep in mind that plenty of answering services allow you to do a free trial to see how it works for you.
 This can help you ensure that you’re comfortable with the decision, that the service is right for you, and that your customers are happy.
 Win-win for everyone involved.